-There is extensive information about Midnight Basketball on the About page.
+There is extensive information on the About page.
 If there is anything else you would like to know please give us a call at Midnight Basketball Australia - we would love to hear from you.

 Everyone aged 12-18 looking for positive, fun activity to enjoy while building skills and confidence are welcome.

-Every night of each Tournament includes dinner, motivational sessions, competition basketball games and a bus home.
+Every night of each Tournament includes dinner, motivational workshops, competition basketball games and a bus home.
 Please visit the About page for more information about the Tournament and structure of the nights.

-All participants are provided with a nutritious dinner (water is also provided all night), team uniforms (player singlets) which are worn all night including the basketball games and bus home - all dropped to their front door at night’s end (or collected by an authorised Parent/Guardian).
+All participants are provided with a nutritious dinner, team uniforms (player singlets) and bus home - all dropped to their front door at night’s end (or collected by an authorised Parent/Guardian).

 In local communities, approved by Midnight Basketball Australia.

 The most common question and a good one.
 Basketball is a fast and inclusionary game.
-While the actual sport is not important per se, Basketball is actually the only sport that caters for all our requirements and fits with our inclusionary culture: it caters to all areas of sporting ability (some sports require a high level of skill which would exclude some players), is a magnet to all teenagers, provides great mentoring opportunities (the older players mentor the younger players in their team), is played on basketball courts (which are small enough to house indoors), and is held inside which is important from a safety and climate (eg, rain, darkness) perspective - given we are looking after 60-80 youth till midnight these are all important to creating our happy, high energy and safe environments.
+Being true believers in the benefits of organised sport for providing life learnings for teenagers, we know the actual sport is not important per se.
+We choose basketball as the best sport to cater for all our requirements and align with our values that drive our inclusionary culture: it caters to all areas of sporting ability (some sports require a high level of skill which would exclude some players), is a magnet to teenagers, is played on basketball courts (which are small enough to house indoors) so can be held inside which is important from a safety, climate and enjoyment (think rain, darkness v dry, lit, safe) perspective - given it involves around 60-80 youth till midnight these are all important to creating our happy, inclusive, high energy and safe environments.

-Your thoughts and feedback are vital to our success.
+We not only love to hear your thoughts and feedback and new ideas - they are vital to our success.
 Please email (see your community contacts page) if you have any suggestions, ideas for improvement or other feedback or questions – or let someone know on Tournament Night.

 If Midnight Basketball has been approved to run in your community, everyone aged 12-18 is welcome to join and it costs nothing to enter.
 Selection your location from the dropdown one the top bar, and go to the Players page.
 Once registrations are open, you can register online.
 If they are not open, select your local Contact us page and find out who to contact locally.